robojones/z1/README.md

 --timeout 10000
 ```

 `--timeout` is a number specifying the maximal time that the old workers are allowed to run after they are killed (in ms).
+The timeout allows old processes to finish their active requests while not accepting new ones.
+If all requests are finished, or the timeout is exceeded, the old processes get killed.
 The default value is 30000 (30s).
 If you set it to "infinity" the old processes might run forever.

 ### List